**POST UPDATED APRIL 2017**

-During our holiday last year to Disney, we stayed at Disneys Caribbean Beach Resort.
+During our holiday in 2014, and then again in 2016 to Disney, we stayed at Disneys Caribbean Beach Resort.
 The resort is made up of six different villages.
 Aruba, Jamaica, Martinique, Trinidad North, Trinidad South and Barbados.
 Spread over the six villages are 2,112 rooms making the resort the largest Moderate Disney hotel.

 Before we arrived, I did some research into the hotel and I found the issue most people had was the distance from their room to the food court (Old Port Royale).
 After spending some time worrying over how far we would have to walk for meals, or how long we may spend waiting for the internal bus to arrive, I stopped worrying and decided it would be what it would be and we would enjoy our holiday anyway.
 I was really pleased to discover that actually it wasn’t any where near as bad as some people made out on review sites, so I have some tips to pass on from my experiences.